Survey Translation Workflows for Qualtrics, Decipher, and Alchemer

 For more information about how to handle translation in Alchemer visit their website here: https://help.alchemer.com/help/translations

-Setting up an efficient market research survey translation workflow is so much easier to do when you take advantage of the steps we've listed above to easily incorporate your preferred platform.
-Whether you're looking for more platform specific information, programming best practices for translation, or just general localization information, please don't hesitate to contact us.
+Setting up an efficient market research survey translation workflow is much easier when you take advantage of the steps we've listed above to easily incorporate your preferred platform.
+We'd love to talk more about our comprehensive survey translation process, contact us today.